BOLL7708/desbot/README.md

 ## TTS (WIP docs)
 1. Register for Google Cloud Platform, needs a billing accound.
 2. Enable the Cloud Text to Speech API
-3. Create credentials by adding a Service Account
+3. IAM & Admin: Add a Service Account
-4. Create an API key for the Cloud Text to Speech API
+4. APIs & Services: Create an API key for the Cloud Text to Speech API

 ## OBS Studio
 1. It is presumed you are running [OBS Studio](https://obsproject.com/) to manage your stream, it's optional though and most things in the widget will still work, only the remote control of OBS will not.